Modern YEAR FIVE

 –“Mask” by Bryan Talbot (Batman: Legends of the Dark Knight #39-40) November 1992 to December 1992

 Early April-Early May.
 “Mask” originally took a whopping seven weeks to wrap, during most of which Batman is detained.
-Of course, due to Sliding-Time and compression, this must be cut down to about five weeks instead.
+Of course, due to sliding-time and retroactive compression, this must be cut down to about five weeks instead.
 In “Mask,” Batman is heading home after finishing up a routine bust when he passes out unexpectedly.
 When he awakes, he is in a hospital, weak and malnourished, pumped full of a pharmacopeia of debilitating drugs.
 The staff tells him that he is Bruce Wayne, an alcoholic wreck that has lived a life of failure and misery.
 His doctor tells him that Batman isn’t real and all of his adventures to date have been a construct of his own mind.
 Bruce is confused, scared, and keeps having nightmares and hallucinations.
 Finally, with a little help, Bruce is able to escape his room and realize the horrible truth.
 His “doctor” is actually Steven Gallagher, son of Raymond Gallagher, a small time money launderer who’s life was ruined by Batman less than a year ago.
 In order to get revenge, Gallagher has unleashed a radical scheme.
 First, he set up a fake break-in to attract Batman’s attention.
 Once occupied, Gallagher then shot Batman with a tranquilizer rifle and dragged him to a set made up to look like a hospital.
 Bruce was then put into a controlled coma for four weeks (again, retconned down to fit on our timeline), during which Gallagher inserted a ton of post-hypnotic suggestion and heavily drugged him.
 After the four week period, Gallagher revived Bruce.
 Now, Bruce, doubting whether or not he ever really was Batman, falls to pieces.
 Gallagher starts disassembling Bruce’s fragile mind bit by bit, which is easy, especially since he knows that Batman is really the famous Bruce Wayne and has access to a wealth of information regarding the well-documented case of his parents’ murders.
 After a week of psychological torture, the hospital’s “nurse,” a sex worker hired to play the part, helps Bruce to free himself.
 In the end, the “nurse” and Gallagher wind up shooting each other dead and Bruce escapes with his secret identity intact.
 I should also note a very important snippet of information.
 The 1996 TPB Batman: Dark Legends contains a bunch of collected LOTDK stories, including Bryan Talbot’s “Mask.”
 However, DC editors, in the trade, curiously included an extra splash page to “Mask,” which was originally omitted from the original 1992 single issue.
-This splash definitely shows that Bruce, in this tale, is actually NOT Batman, but simply a person having delusions.
+This splash definitely shows that Bruce, in this tale, is actually not Batman, but simply a person having delusions.
 Obviously, the inclusion of this splash page would change the entire narrative and render this tale non-canon.
-For the purposes of this chronology, I will go with the more open-texted original 1992 version of “Mask.”[2]
+For the purposes of these annals, I will go with the more open-texted original 1992 version of “Mask.”[2]

 –Batman: Dark Victory #8 by Jeph Loeb/Tim Sale (2000)

 May 8.
 Mother’s Day.
 Joker kills a bunch of Sal Maroni’s top men then kills a bunch of Mario Falcone’s business associates.
 Later, the Hangman murders Commissioner Gordon’s appointed bodyguard.
-Later still, Joker attacks Sofia Gigante Falcone in her home, but gets warded off by a gun-wielding Alberto Falcone and Batman.
+Later still, Joker attacks Sofia Falcone Gigante in her home, but gets warded off by a gun-wielding Alberto Falcone and Batman.
 Batman thrashes Joker and puts him back in Arkham.
 Back at Wayne Manor, Alfred sets out tickets (given to Bruce for a donation his company made a while ago) to Haly’s Circus.

 –Batman: Dark Victory #9 Part 1 by Jeph Loeb/Tim Sale (2000)

 May 9.[3]
 Bruce and Alfred attend CC “Pop” Haly‘s “Greatest Show on Earth” at Haly’s Circus only to watch a tragedy unfold.
 Tony Zucco, who was refused by the circus after offering a bogus protection/insurance racket, gets his revenge by sabotaging the act of the famous trapeze artist family, the Flying Graysons.
-The Grayson parents fall to their deaths as the distraught audience watches.
+The Grayson parents (John and Mary Grayson) fall to their deaths as the distraught audience watches.
 Eleven-year-old Dick Grayson is left orphaned.
-(While Devin Grayson’s Gotham Knights series and Mark Waid’s JLA Secret Files & Origins #3 Part 2 both say Dick is eight-years-old at the time of his parents’ homicide, multiple other sources place his age at twelve when he becomes Robin, marking him at age eleven during his parents’ tragedy.)
+(While Devin Grayson’s Gotham Knights series and Mark Waid’s JLA Secret Files and Origins #3 Part 2 both say Dick is eight-years-old at the time of his parents’ homicide, multiple other sources place his age at twelve when he becomes Robin, marking him at age eleven during his parents’ tragedy.)
 The terrible death of the Flying Graysons is also chronicled through flashbacks from Batman #436, Batman #682, Batman: Shadow of the Bat #34, Nightwing Vol. 2 #101, and the second feature to 52 #25.[4]
 Not only is Bruce present (making appearances as both Batman and Bruce Wayne), but so is a two-year-old Tim Drake as well.
 (Tim will be turning three in less than a month.)
 Accompanying the child are his parents Jack Drake and Janet Drake.
 The Flying Graysons death scene is also shown through flashback from Secret Origins 80-Page Giant #1.
 (Tim is shown to be seven-years-old here, but we’ve retconned his age to two-going-on-three in order to jibe with the rest of our timeline.
 For reasoning behind this change, see “How Old is Tim Drake?”.)
 Secret Origins Vol. 2 #50 also contains a Denny O’Neil prose version of the death of the Flying Graysons.[5]

 –FLASHBACK: From Batman #436 and the second feature to 52 #25.
 May 9.
 Immediately following Dick’s parents’ deaths, Batman swoops down to speak with Dick and examine the scene.
 Dick mentions Tony Zucco as a suspect, but no one really listens.